 Dhanushkodi, the very last stoppage of India, is also famous as the starting point of Rama Setu.
-Rameshwaram temple records say that Rama Setu or Rama Bridge was entirely above sea level until it got damaged in 1480.
+Rameshwaram temple records say that Rama Setu or Rama Bridge was above sea level until it was damaged in 1480.
 Many of us think that Rameshwaram is the last land of India.
-And you know, what the irony is – I thought the same until I went there!
+And you know the irony – I thought the same until I went there!

 After a massive cyclone in 1964, the Government labeled it as ‘not fit for human habitation’, and because of the town’s remote location and its past, Dhanushkodi is referred to as the ‘Ghost Town’.

 Dhanushkodi | Getting There

 You need to reach Rameshwaram first and go to Dhanushkodi using regular bus service or autorickshaw/taxi or by hiring a vehicle.

 The Government bus fare from Rameshwaram to Dhanushkodi is around Rs.30.

 Rameshwaram is well–connected to all the major cities because of its religious importance.
 Dhanushkodi is roughly 25 km from Rameshwaram, and this journey would surely be fascinating as you would be going on a thin strip of concrete with the blue sea on both sides.

 Want to come by air?
 Book your ticket to Madurai – the nearest airport to Rameshwaram or Dhanushkodi (180 km by road takes around 3.5 hours) and then hire a cab directly to Dhanushkodi.
 If you want to know secrets to book cheap flight tickets, we have made two videos for you: